yugabyte/yugabyte-db/docs/content/preview/develop/build-global-apps/_index.md

 ### Availability Architecture

-Depending on whether the application instances operate on the entire dataset or just a subset, and if few of them just serve reads, we define a few types of availability architectures that you can choose from.
+Depending on whether the application instances operate on the entire dataset or just a subset, and how the application moves on a fault domain failure, we define a few types of availability architectures that you can choose from.

 - **Follow the application** - Only one application instance is active, while the others (one or more) can serve stale reads
 - **Geo-local dataset** - Applications act on geographically placed local data.
 On failure, the application does not move.